mattfurness/address-ingestion-prototype/README.md

 ## Summary

+This prototype ingests records from a file in "record per line" json into elastic search using a single index and type.

+It achieves this by:
-This prototype streams in records from a [json] file, maps them to elastic search records, and pushes them up in batches of 200 using the specified elastic search details.
+* Streaming in records from a file in "record per line" json format.
+* Mapping them to elastic search records.
+* Pushing them up in batches of 200 to elastic search using the specified details.

+The use of stream enables ingestion of extremely large files.

 ## Installation